nixworks/public/news/2018/01/27/a-suicide-bomber-in-an-ambulance-packed-with-explosives-kills-at-least-102-people-and-wounds-158-outside-a-hospital-in-kabul-afghanistan.md

 ### [2018-01-27](/news/2018/01/27/index.md)

+##### 2018 Kabul ambulance bombing
 # A suicide bomber in an ambulance packed with explosives kills at least 102 people and wounds 158 outside a hospital in Kabul, Afghanistan.

-2018 Kabul ambulance bombing: Taliban insurgents claimed responsibility for the attack, which they said targeted police guarding a road leading to the former Interior Ministry in an area densely populated with civilians.
+Taliban insurgents claimed responsibility for the attack, which they said targeted police guarding a road leading to the former Interior Ministry in an area densely populated with civilians.

 ### Sources: